heliofi/heliopay/packages/sdk/README.md

 It wraps and enhances the Helio [API](https://api.hel.io/v1/docs) away into one NPM package which is easy to install and upgrade.

-The Helio SDK is is written in Typescript.
+The Helio SDK is written in Typescript.

 Please use the latest production version.
 Only used ALPHA versions if advised to do so.